Our Mission

 Ordinances

-The below items are activities directed by Scripture that G3 Fellowship practices out of obedience to God’s Word.
-Though these are not required for faith in Christ, they do represent mandatory activities in the life of any believer.
+The items below are activities directed by Scripture that G3 Fellowship practices out of obedience to God’s Word.
+Though these are not required for faith in Christ, they represent mandatory activities in the life of any believer.

 The ordinance of baptism by burial with Christ should be observed (as commanded in the Scriptures) by all that have repented of their sins and in their hearts have believed on Christ as their Savior and Lord.
 In doing so, they declare to the world that they have died with Christ and that they have also been released to walk with Him in newness of life.
 (Matt.
 28:19; Rom.
 6:4)